fusedevgithub/fusedevgithub/README.md

 - 👌 I use 2nd computer to learn computer language but thanks spec is can go!
 - 🤣 Fun fact: C++, C# is easy than Classroom in School (just kidding)

+### Some announcement.
+- On this year i will **DISCONTINUED** ALL about DDoS attacking no worry i will create a other project!

 <div align="center">

 ![Counter](https://visitor-badge.glitch.me/badge?page_id=fusedevgithub)